fabilab/northstar/README.md

 ## Brief description
-`northstar` is a Python package to identify cell types within single cell transcriptomics datasets.
-It uses one or more cell atlases as a baseline and assigns each cell of your dataset to either a known cell type from the atlas(es) or to a novel cluster. northstar's superpower is that it learn from big data (atlases) but still allows queer cells to make their own cluster if they want to.
+`northstar` is a Python package to identify cell types within single cell transcriptomics datasets. northstar's superpower is that it learns from cell atlases but still allows queer cells to make their own cluster if they want to.

 Also, northstar was mostly developed during [Pride Month](https://en.wikipedia.org/wiki/Gay_pride), so we couldn't abstain from showing our support.